borjaguiles/MarkdownExporter/README.md

 - Compile and run the exe from a cmd like so: MdExport.exe -html -o X:\Folders\markdownfile.md
 - Edit the project MdExport configuration to add application arguments in the debug tag

+The result file will be saved in the same folder with a modified name.

 ## Pending

 - Implement new exporters